lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md

 ### How to verify you've done it
- - Verify the output files from the examples above
+ - VERIFY the output files from the examples above
- - Nextflow examples produce files in a `results` folder
+ - REVIEW Nextflow examples whic produce files in a `results` folder